(Last Updated on February 17, 2025)

 Never Bored with Your Board

-My apologies to any chalkboard aficionados out there, but now that we’ve used whiteboards, I’ll never go back to chalkboards.
+My apologies to any chalkboard aficionados out there, but now that we’ve used whiteboards in our homeschool, I’ll never go back to chalkboards.
 Just imagine…..

-• No ear-piercing, goose-bump-causing SKREEEEEECH from wandering nails
+- No ear-piercing, goose-bump-causing SKREEEEEECH from nails scratching the chalkboard

 *shudder*

 Don’t get me wrong – I like a cute & trendy menu chalkboard in the kitchen just as much as the next Pinterest-perusing mom.
 And, of course, chalk still has its place for some activities (that place being outside).
-But for our day-to-day schoolwork we needed a different solution.
+But for our day-to-day schoolwork we’ve preferred a different solution.

-We originally bought a large, 2’x3’ magnetic whiteboard, as recommended by the All About Spelling (AAS) Teacher’s Manuals, to hold the AAS magnetic letter tiles.
-After a short time, like upon opening the package, it became apparent that setting up the magnet tiles each lesson was not going to work for us.
-Although I’m generally averse to single-function tools (especially ones that take up this much space), this white board needed to be permanently dedicated to spelling.
+I originally bought a large, 2’x3’ magnetic whiteboard that I thought I could use for all our whiteboard needs.
+Our spelling curriculum (All About Spelling (AAS) – one of my all-time favorite curricula) recommended a large whiteboard to hold the AAS magnetic letter tiles.
+But after a short time, like upon opening the AAS package, it became apparent that setting up the eight-bazillion magnet tiles each lesson was not going to work for us.
+Although I’m generally averse to single-function tools (especially ones that take up this much space), I realized my new 2’x3′ white board would need to be permanently dedicated to spelling.

 So back to the store we went for another magnetic whiteboard.